Last Modified:21 May 2026

 Recipient typeMaximum fortnightly paymentAnnual equivalent

-Source: Services Australia Age Pension rates, March 2026.
-Rates are indexed to movements in the Consumer Price Index (CPI) and Male Total Average Weekly Earnings (MTAWE) in March and September each year.
-Next indexation due September 2026, verify current rates at Services Australia.
+Source: Services Australia Age Pension rates, current as at 20 March 2026.
+Rates include the pension supplement and energy supplement.
+Rates are indexed in March and September each year.
+The next indexation is scheduled for 20 September 2026.
+Verify current rates at Services Australia before relying on these figures.

 Your actual payment may be lower if your combined income or assets exceed the free area thresholds.
 The pension reduces by 50 cents per dollar of income above the free area (income test) and by $3 per fortnight per $1,000 of assets above the full pension threshold (assets test).
 Whichever test produces the lower payment applies.